-Economic Major attractions The Great Ocean Road is one of the most visited stretches of coastline in the nation.
-Gateway ports Avalon airport provides passenger connectivity to the region, whilst the Ports of Geelong and Portland provide freight capacity for the region and beyond.
+Major attractions The Great Ocean Road is one of the most visited stretches of coastline in the nation.
+Economic Gateway ports Avalon airport provides passenger connectivity to the region, whilst the Ports of Geelong and Portland provide freight capacity for the region and beyond.
+The Spirit of Tasmania vessels will operate from Geelong Port in Spring 2022.
 Natural Natural environments Extensive coastline, including the Shipwreck Coast, as well as national parks, such as Great Otway, generate substantial tourism revenue.
-Social Cultural heritage Budj Bim Cultural Landscape is the first Australian site to be recognised exclusively for its First Nations people cultural values on the UNESCO World Heritage List.
-Health infrastructure Barwon Health is a significant healthcare provider and employer for the region.
+Cultural heritage Budj Bim Cultural Landscape is the first Australian site to be recognised exclusively for its First Nations people cultural values on the UNESCO World Heritage List.
+Social Health infrastructure Barwon Health is a significant healthcare provider and employer for the region.
 It has 22 sites providing comprehensive services.
+South West Healthcare provides more than 150 medical, nursing, mental health, allied health and community health services.

-Energy Knowledge sector Agriculture, forestry and fishing Tourism The Barwon South West region has a growing renewable energy sector derived from the combination of wind, solar and emerging bioenergy generation.
+Energy Knowledge sector

+The Barwon South West region has a growing renewable energy sector derived from the combination of wind, solar and emerging bioenergy generation.
 The region is home to the state's largest battery storage facility and has been identified by the Australian Energy Market Operator (AEMO) as an optimal area for development of a Renewable Energy Zone (REZ).

 Regional tertiary education and research institutions such as Deakin University support growth in Barwon South West's knowledge sector.
 New research precincts such as the Hycel Technology Hub complement the region's endeavours in renewable energy production, while the Centre for Chemistry and Biotechnology develop biotechnology capabilities for the agriculture industry.

+Agriculture, forestry and fishing

 The region is one of Australia's largest dairy producing areas with 1,500 farms supplying around 23% of Australia's production.
 Its strong agriculture sector and food processing activities are a foundation for these industries.
 Given the growing knowledge sector, the region is well-placed to adopt new technologies and value-adding activities that can contribute to the diversification of its agricultural activities.

+The Green Triangle Region spans the border between Victoria and South Australia and is a premier location for growing and processing wood fibre.
+The Green Triange Region supplies \$1.5 billion in forest industry economic output and constitutes 17% of Australia's plantations, giving the region the potential to be the nations timber powerhouse.

+Tourism

 The region's diverse range of environmental and heritage assets are major attractions underpinning the local tourism industry, with iconic destinations such as the Great Ocean Road, the Twelve Apostles, the Great Otway National Park and Budj Bim.
 In the Great South Coast area, investment in infrastructure is needed to support growth in tourism, including cultural heritage tourism, garden and landscape tourism, art galleries, eco-tourism and marine-based tourism.

 Sector: Telecommunications

 Sub-sector:

-Infrastructure gan: Broadband and mobile connectivity
+Infrastructure gap: Broadband and mobile connectivity